 Third party sellers are also going to be getting on Amazon Australia as Amazon Marketplace is also in place.
 They will be able to set up shop and control pricing for their listed products.
 If history is any indication, this should increase the marketplace’s offering by about 50%.

 Browsing through the products currently listed on the Amazon Australia domain, the prices aren’t likely to put that big of a smile on Aussie faces.
 Comparatively, they look the same as they are on other previously available marketplaces, and they behave in a similar fashion as well.
 Consumers are just going to have to get savvy with their searches if they want to find good deals.
-And they had better get clicking fast if they want to check off their Christmas lists without having to brave the usual holiday crowds.
+They better get clicking fast if they want to check off their Christmas lists without having to brave the usual holiday crowds.

 Perhaps the hope of better online shopping was just too good.
 Maybe Australian shoppers have just suffered so long that they built up a dream that just couldn’t be realized.
 But just maybe, Amazon Australia only needs a little more time.